Quantum field theory on curved manifolds: An introduction to differential geometry and manifolds for particle production

 Before introducing the connection, we should mention a scalar field used in the field theory of physics, which appears as a section of $E$ of a manifold.
 A ``section'' of a manifold will need some explanation.
 If we think of the elementary function $y=f(x)$ as a map $\mathbb{R}\rightarrow\mathbb{R}$, this function cuts $\mathbb{R}$ at the destination and gives a single value; if we draw a graph of $y=f(x)$ on the $xy$ space, its appearance will look like considering a section of the $xy$ space.
 Literally, a scalar field of the field theory corresponds to a section of the corresponding mapping.
 More abstractly, suppose that we are given some kind of mapping; If we give this mapping a concrete form, we are looking at a section.
 For cases where the mapping has internal degrees of freedom, a section is seen as one concrete form is selected.
-In physics, selecting the frame of a particular observer in special relativity is a section of the frame bundle.
+In physics, selecting the frame of a particular observer in special relativity gives a section of the frame bundle.
+For an accelerating observer, the observer's frame moves on the frame bundle.
+This non-trivial section is called the moving frame.
+The range of applicability of the moving frame has been calculated in Ref.\cite{Misner:textbook}.
+It is only consistent in the range $\propto a^{-1}$, where $a$ is the accelerating rate of the observer.
+This point is very important, since the conventional calculation extrapolate well beyond this range and this may have led to an entanglement that should not have occurred.
+Hypotheses of this kind can only be tested by means of local calculations without extrapolation.

 It is particularly important not to confuse conventional ``gauge fixing'' with such a ``section''.
 To understand the essence, recall the difference between the metric $g_{\mu\nu}$ in the theory of gravity and the gauge fixing of its fluctuation $\delta g_{\mu\nu}$.
 We will later analyze particle production in the vicinity of the contact point of a tangent space, but be careful not to confuse ``the section used to define the contact point of the tangent space'' with ``gauge fixing of quantum fluctuations''.